Ramona's Cuisine

 Skirt Steak: Skirt steak is a flavorful cut that is often used in fajitas, but it also works well in a stir-fry.
 It is a bit tougher than other cuts, but if you slice it against the grain, it can be quite tender.

 Ultimately, the best beef for stir-fry depends on your personal taste and budget.
-Experiment with different cuts to find the one that works best for you and you like the most.
+Experiment with different cuts to find the one that works best for you and that you like the most.

 Close up beef hoisin stir fry with tenderstem broccoli

-A few more beef recipes you might like:
+A few more beef recipes to try

 • Smoked meatloaf on a wooden chopping board with salad and tomatoes around it.